-2.06 Hiring of Assistant Coaches
+2.06 Hiring of Athletic Coaches

-Head Coaches should work with the Athletic Director to hire Assistant Coaches.
-Assistant Coaches who are ECASD certified staff and are returning from the previous season do not need to re-apply to coach.
-Assistant Coaches who are ECASD hourly staff who are grandfathered in must re-apply to coach each season.
-ECASD hourly staff who are not grandfathered in are not eligible to coach.
-Assistant Coaches who are not ECASD employees must re-apply to coach each season.
+Head Coaches should work with the Athletic Director to hire Athletic Coaches.
+Coaches who are ECASD certified staff and are returning from the previous season do not need to re-apply to coach.
+Coaches who are hourly ECASD employees must reapply and sign an updated Extra-Curricular Volunteer Agreement each season.
+Coaches who are not ECASD employees must re-apply to coach each season.

-If a need to hire an Assistant Coach is identified, the Athletic Director will request a vacancy be posted in WECAN through the Human Resources department.
+If a need to hire an Athletic Coach is identified, the Athletic Director will request a vacancy be posted in WECAN through the Human Resources department.
 The Athletic Director and Head Coach will review applicants and select a candidate for hire.
-The Athletic Direct completes a "Request for Employment Action" to notify Human Resources.
+The Athletic Director completes a "Request for Employment Action" to notify Human Resources.

-The Human Resources staff then contact the candidate to complete any necessary items including a background check, employment packet, TB test, etc. Once the recommended candidate has completed the necessary items as instructed by HR, the candidate's name will be placed on an Employment Report to the School Board for approval of hire.
+The Human Resources staff then contacts the candidate to complete any necessary items including a background check, employment packet, TB test, etc. Once the recommended candidate has completed the necessary items as instructed by HR, the candidate's name will be placed on an Employment Report to the School Board for approval of hire.
 After School Board approval, the candidate is mailed a letter of hire and employment checklist to complete and return to HR, as well as a schedule of their pay dates.
 Only upon School Board approval is a candidate considered to be hired.

-If an Assistant Coach is needed to begin coaching prior to having completed all of the steps up to and including School Board approval, the candidate MUST successfully clear a background check through HR and complete a Volunteer Agreement Form at the school prior to working with students.
+If an Athletic Coach is needed to begin coaching prior to having completed all of the steps up to and including School Board approval, the candidate MUST successfully clear a background check through HR and complete a Volunteer Agreement Form